insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Non-owner auto insurance in Tennessee costs $251 a year, which is $102 lower than the rest of the nation on average, according to a rate analysis by Insure.com.
+Non-owner auto insurance in Tennessee costs $363 annually, which is $38 more than the average nationally, according to an Insure.com rate analysis.

-In Tennessee, non-owner policies are available from companies such as Geico, State Farm and Travelers.
+In Tennessee, non-owner policies are available from companies such as State Farm, Farm Bureau Insurance of Tennessee and Travelers.

 “Non-owner policies provide the minimum coverage required by the state, as well as some optional add-ons, but there are specific requirements by the insurance carriers to provide this coverage in lieu of a traditional auto insurance policy,” says Patti Clement, senior vice president of private client services at HUB International, a leading personal insurance brokerage.